BabylonJS/Documentation/content/snippets/gamelets/Geodesic_Math.md

 An icosahedron is formed from 20 primary isosceles triangles.
 Rather than rotating the underlying grid we demonstrate the classes by rotating a primary triangle on a fixed isometric grid.

-Rotations are formed by applying two positive integers *m* and *n*.
+Rotations are formed by applying two positive integers m and n.
 From a fixed point O (0, 0) on the isometric grid form a point A (m, n) which is m horizontal units from O and n units along the positive gradient line.
 The primary triangle is formed with a point B such that OAB is an isosceles triangle.
 The Geodesic polyhedron so formed will be noted as GD(m, n) and its dual the Goldberg polyhedron as GP(m, n);

 ![primary 1](/img/snippets/geo5.png)
 Fig 4 Creating a GD(5, 2) on Isometric Grid